 Researchers also found that if there was any residual polymer waste left over, it could be converted into fuel oil by a thermochemical process called pyrolysis, or the thermochemical decomposition of organic material at elevated temperatures.
 That means all the plastics in e-waste can be successfully recovered.

-What Are the Environmental Benefits of their Work?
+What Are the Environmental Benefits?

 At the start of this successful research project, the scientists want to find environmentally sustainable and energy efficient ways to recover materials that still have value in e-waste, including plastics.
 Doing so means these materials will not end up in landfills.